JonathanMischuk/NodePress/README.md

 #NodePress

-A simple CMS made with the MEAN stack
+A simple CMS made with the MEAN stack, MaterializeCSS and Bootstrap (soon to remove Bootstrap and only use MaterializeCSS)

 ##Development notes